 This project aims to train women smallholder vegetable producers in Central Province, East New Britain and the Western Highlands of Papua New Guinea and help them to develop businesses.

-It has been assumed in PNG that improving women’s business acumen will result in improved economic circumstances for the women and their families.
-This project is testing that assumption and aims to find better ways to improve the business knowledge and practices of women vegetable producer smallholders, taking account of the cultural and contextual issues of each region.
-Researchers will trial and evaluate strategies to improve women’s vegetable business knowledge and skills, develop their financial skills and open up opportunities, with a focus on tailoring local schemes to enhance the women’s success and security.
+It has been assumed in Papua New Guinea that improving women’s business acumen will improve economic circumstances for the women and their families.
+This project tests that assumption and aims to find better ways to improve women vegetable producer smallholders’ business knowledge and practices, taking account of each region’s cultural and contextual issues.
+Researchers will trial and evaluate strategies to improve women’s vegetable business knowledge and skills, develop their financial skills and create opportunities, tailoring local schemes to enhance the women’s success and security.